aeon-toolkit/aeon/docs/getting_started.md

 ```

 We commonly refer to the number of observations for a time series as `n_timepoints` or
-`n_timepoints`.
+`m_timepoints`.
 If a series is multivariate, we refer to the dimensions as channels
 (to avoid confusion with the dimensions of array) and in code use `n_channels`.
 Dimensions may also be referred to as variables.